 A bachelor’s degree is appropriate for most positions, including those in lower-to-mid-level management.
-Upper-level management, consultant and executive positions are generally reserved for those with a master’s degree of specialized MBA.
+Upper-level management, consultant and executive positions are generally reserved for those with a master’s degree or specialized MBA.

-Job announcements help illustrate the value of undergraduate and graduate degrees related to human resources in the eyes of Illinois’s top employers (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+Job announcements help illustrate the value of undergraduate and graduate degrees related to human resources in the eyes of Illinois’s top employers (Shown for illustrative purposes only):

 - Human Resources Generalist, Follett Corporation – A bachelor’s degree in human resources, business administration, or related field is required, while a master’s degree is preferred.

-- Human Resources Specialist, Cornerstone Credit Union – A bachelor’s degree in Business Administration, Human Resources or other related field is required.
+- Human Resources Specialist, Cornerstone Credit Union – A bachelor’s degree in Business Administration, Human Resources or another related field is required.

 - Human Resources Generalist, Berry Plastics Corporation – A bachelor’s degree in a relevant field is required, while a master’s degree is preferred.
 PHR or SPHR certification is considered a plus.

 Bachelor’s degree programs in human resources prepare students for the broad assortment of tasks that human resources specialists, generalist, and managers perform.
 These degrees, in the form of a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA), are often minimum requirements for human resources management positions.

 A few examples of the most common bachelor’s degrees include: